Dr Georgia Mavria

 - Position: Lecturer - Group Leader

-- Areas of expertise: Rho GTPase signalling; cancer angiogenesis; tumour biology; organotypic assays; in vivo models of human cancer; knockout models; brain tumours; breast cancer brain metastasis
+- Areas of expertise: Rho GTPase signalling; cancer angiogenesis; tumour biology; organotypic assays; knockout models; breast cancer brain metastasis; brain tumours

 - Email: G.Mavria@leeds.ac.uk